The 7 Lenses of Transformation

 On releasing the 7 Lenses Kevin Cunnington (Director General, Government Digital Service) and Tony Meggs (Chief Executive, Infrastructure and Projects Authority) said:

 “While the benefits of transformation can be huge, delivering these projects can be incredibly challenging.
 By their very nature, complex transformations usually involve significant organisational and cultural change, introducing new ways of working, and experimenting with new and innovative technology.
 Importantly, much of this needs to be delivered at the same time.”

 In a special report Cora Systems’ Solutions Architect Tom Davies outlines how Cora PPM already aligns with the aims of the 7 Lenses of Transformation.

-In the video below Justin Leese, Programme Director, Local Full Fibre Networks, Department for Digital, Culture, Media and Sport (DCMS) outlines how they are using Cora PPM to deliver multiple UK-wide Broadband delivery programmes and the benefits they have gained.
+In this clip, Justin Leese, Programme Director, Local Full Fibre Networks, Department for Digital, Culture, Media and Sport (DCMS) outlines how they are using Cora PPM to deliver multiple UK-wide Broadband delivery programmes and the benefits they have gained.

 Enter your details below and we will address your specific challenges and requirements in a live personalized demonstration

 Why Cora PPM?